superfly/fly_postgres_elixir/README.md

 `Ecto.Repo`, so your application will be referring to it now when talking to the database.

-The other change was to add the `init` function to your `Ecto.Repo`.
+The other change adds the `init` function to your `Ecto.Repo`.
 This dynamically configures your `Ecto.Repo` to connect to the **primary** (writable) database when your application is running in the primary region.
 When your application is **not** in the primary region, it is configured to connect to the